Quantum jumps in amplitude bistability: Tracking a coherent and invertible state localization: Photoelectric counting records, Monte Carlo algorithm, conditional states and their representation

 The non-Hermitian Hamiltonian takes the form $H=H_{\rm JCD}-i\hbar \kappa a^{\dagger}a$ to generate the trajectories of complex-amplitude bistability in the JC model, or simply $H=-i\hbar \kappa a^{\dagger}a$ when we deal with the decay of a coherent-state superposition in an empty cavity.
 When spontaneous emission at rate $\gamma$ is included, the total jump probability $p_{\rm REC}(t)=[2\kappa \langle (a^{\dagger}a)(t)\rangle_{\rm REC} + \gamma \langle (\sigma_{+}\sigma_{-})(t)\rangle_{\rm REC}]\Delta t$ is calculated in Step 1, and then two random numbers $r_1, r_2$ on the unit line are generated in Step 2.
 Step 3 is divided into two sub-steps: one to decide whether a jump occurs or not (Step 3a with $r_1$) and another one to determine what kind of jump occurred---either a cavity or a spontaneous emission (Step 3b with $r_2$).
 In Step 4, the non-Hermitian Hamiltonian of the dissipative JC model is instead: $H=H_{\rm JCD}-i\hbar \kappa a^{\dagger}a-i\hbar(\gamma/2) \sigma_{+}\sigma_{-}$.

 The ket in Step 4 of the Monte Carlo algorithm is numerically advanced via the implementation of a Runge-Kutta method of 4$^{\rm th}$ order with the $3/8$ rule, using a truncated basis $\{|n\rangle|-\rangle, |n\rangle|+\rangle; n=0, 1,\ldots L_{\rm max}\}$, where $|n\rangle$ denotes the Fock states, and $|+\rangle$, $|-\rangle$ are the upper and lower states of the atom, respectively.
-The results reported for all single realizations herein have been generated with $L_{\rm max}=25$ in Fig. 1 of the main text, and $L_{\rm max}=60$ in Figs. 2 and 3.
+For example, the results reported for single realizations in the main text have been generated with $L_{\rm max}=25$ in Fig.~\ref{fig:FIG2}, and $L_{\rm max}=60$ in Figs.~\ref{fig:FIG3} and~\ref{fig:FIG12}.
 Convergence has been checked against the time step $\kappa\Delta t=0.002 \ll \kappa/g$ and $L_{\rm max}$.
 The initial state is taken pure and is everywhere set to the ground JC eigenstate $|0\rangle|-\rangle$.
-On the other hand, ensemble-averaged steady-state quantities, for example the functions $Q_{\rm ss}(x+iy)$ depicted in the three figures of the main text, are obtained via a numerical diagonalization and exponential series expansion of the Liouvillian in \textsc{Matlab}'s {\it Quantum Optics Toolbox}~\cite{Tan1999}.
-The Fock-state basis is truncated at $L_{\rm max}=25$ in Fig. 1 of the main text, and $L_{\rm max}=70$ in Figs. 2 and 3.
+On the other hand, ensemble-averaged steady-state quantities, for example the functions $Q_{\rm ss}(x+iy)$ depicted in the figures of the main text, are obtained via a numerical diagonalization and exponential series expansion of the Liouvillian in \textsc{Matlab}'s {\it Quantum Optics Toolbox}~\cite{Tan1999}.
+The Fock-state basis is truncated at $L_{\rm max}=25$ in Fig.~\ref{fig:FIG2}, and $L_{\rm max}=70$ in Figs.~\ref{fig:FIG3} and~\ref{fig:FIG12} (in the relevant frames).

 In the truncated Fock-state basis, the matrix elements of the conditional cavity-field state along an individual record are

 These elements are used to calculate the $Q$-function of the conditional field state as